Yeamy/SqlBuilder/README.md

 SQL.select(String table, Clause where, int limit);
 ```

-Most of time you may use the select builder for complex query.
+Most of time you may use the Select Builder for complex query.

-You're no need to input the table name for the Select, but the Column `MUST` be constructed with table name, especially in multi-table queries!
+You're no need to input the table name for the Builder, but the table name of the Column must be `NON-NULL`, especially in multi-table queries!

 ```java
 Column price_fruitId = new Column("price", "fruitId");